vidaaudrey/program-bdd-demo/README.md

 - Ghooks will run the coverage test, and if the tests doesn't meet the minimum requirements on statements, function, branches, and lines, the commit will not be successful.
 - Once the commit is successful, we'll upload the coverage report to codecov for further analysis.

-## 04. Use DotEnv to manage environment variables
+## 04. Use dotenv to manage environment variables
 As the project grows, we'll need a better strategy to manage the environment variables. [dotenv](https://www.npmjs.com/package/dotenv) is very good option for this purpose.
 Add add below script to npm so we can setup the environment variable as early:
 ```